 Fly to Cork or Shannon with Aer Lingus, Ryanair, or British Airways, from Dublin, Belfast, London (Heathrow, Gatwick, Stanstead, London City), Birmingham, Paris, Nice, Rennes, Amsterdam, Munich or Berlin

 New for 2017 !!!
-Fly to Cork direct from Boston or New York with Norwegian Air !
+Fly to Cork direct from Boston or New York with Norwegian Air or WOW!

 Sail with Brittany Ferries from Roscoff to Cork; and also with Irish Ferries or Celtic Link from Cherbourg/Roscoff or Pembroke to Rosslare

 Car Hire is available at both the Airport or Ferry Terminals

 - Ferry: Cork - Ringaskiddy (100 km)

 - Railway: Cork - Kent Station (90 km)

 During July and August, we prefer to let for 2-week periods, but we will try to facilitate every request so do please enquire from us about current availability.